Who we are

 Redstone Wealth Advisors

-Schaumburg resident Thomas J. Manzardo is an Aldrin and Frost alumnus and parent of a current Mead Junior High School student.
+Schaumburg resident Thomas J. Manzardo is an Aldrin and Frost alumnus and parent of a Mead graduate.
 He has been on the board since the Foundation’s inception and served twice as its chair, a position he currently holds.
 Tom, a private wealth advisor with Redstone Wealth Advisors, said he got involved with the Foundation because he enjoys helping children and he wanted to give back to the schools that helped him become who he is today.
-Tom also has coached soccer with the Schaumburg Athletic Association since 2008, and his wife, Lisa, is very involved with the Mead PTA.
+Tom also has coached soccer with the Schaumburg Athletic Association since 2008, and his wife, Lisa, has been very involved with the Mead PTA.

 Chick-fil-A Schaumburg/West Schaumburg